Panic flushes through your arms.

 If you can identify which stage your prospects are at, you can craft copy that speaks directly to their situation.
 And that is clearly targeted at moving them to the next stage of awareness.

-I’ll say it again – if you’re talking to an unaware customer it’s foolhardy to try to sell.
-Your aim is simply to make them aware of the problem.
+So if you’re talking to an unaware customer it’s foolhardy to try to sell.
+Your aim is simply to make them aware of their problem.

 Remember that most customers don’t know you.

-So watch out that your vision isn’t being distorted by being too close to your own service.
-Read our blog post for the most common mistakes caused by ‘the curse of knowledge’.
+So watch out that your vision isn’t being distorted by getting too close to your own service.
+Read our blog post for the most common mistakes caused by “the curse of knowledge”.

-And if you can speak to your prospect’s precise stage of awareness, they’re far more likely to listen.
-And ultimately convert.
+If you can speak to your prospect’s precise stage of awareness, they’re far more likely to listen – and ultimately convert.

 That is, delving into what customers are saying about you across social media and review sites, and through surveys and direct research.
 Then sorting through that data and picking out trends.